4 Ways To Use Geospatial Data To Optimize Your Business

 Placer.ai’s Integrated Geospatial Data Solution

-The foundation of Placer’s platform is accurate, reliable, comprehensive location analytics that are extrapolated using advanced data models.
-The data, which is carefully aggregated and stripped of personal identifiers to preserve privacy, provides users with unprecedented visibility into consumer foot traffic nationwide.
+The foundation of Placer’s platform – constructed with a privacy-by-design approach – is accurate, comprehensive location analytics that are extrapolated using AI and advanced data models – providing customers with unprecedented visibility into consumer foot traffic trends nationwide.

 Placer’s Data Marketplace